ausdebating/constitution/constitution.md

 5. If a member requests that any information contained on the register about the member (other than the member’s name) not be available for inspection, that information must not be made available for inspection.
 6. A member must not use information about a person obtained from the register to contact or send material to the person, other than for:

-    1. the purposes of sending the person a newsletter, a notice in respect of a meeting or other event relating to the association or other material relating to the association, or
+    1. the purposes of sending the person a newsletter; a notice in respect of a meeting or other event relating to the association; or other communications relating to the association, or
     2. any other purpose necessary to comply with a requirement of the Act or the Regulation.

 7. If the register of members is kept in electronic form: